SimonSliman/prompl/docs/FAQ.md

 Prompl is crafted for a diverse audience, from coders to creatives.

 ### Is Prompl free to use?
+Yes.
 Details on Prompl's accessibility will be provided soon.

 ## Technical Questions